 This mariner’s hat knitting pattern will work up into the perfect ribbed beanie!

-The hat is stretchy as it is knit all in the rib stitch, so will fit a variety of adult head sizes.
+The hat is stretchy as it is knit all in the rib stitch, so will fit a variety of head sizes.

 You can make it with a turned-up cuff, or wear it with a bit more slouch.

 The hat pattern is easy to make, with advanced beginner knitters in mind.

-Using knit and purl stitches, you will create ribbing, learning to knit in the round and it will also introduce you to decreasing and shaping.
+Using knit and purl stitches, you will create 2×2 ribbing, knit in the round.

-This knitted hat would take you around an hour or two to make (depending on how fast you knit!) and will be a cozy addition for the colder weather.
+This knitted hat would take you around an hour or two to make (depending on how fast you knit!) and will be a cozy addition to the colder weather.